hohlraum/gdsCAD/doc/source/userguide.rst

     pth.show()

-``Paths`` can have different endpoint styles specified by the optional *pathtype* argument, however because of how they are implement ``Paths`` always are drawn with rounded endcaps.
+``Paths`` can have different endpoint styles specified by the optional *pathtype* argument, however because of how they are implement ``Paths`` are always shown with rounded endcaps.
 Thus designs that depend critically on the endpoint geometry should be checked in an external GDSII viewer.